6 Accessing and using the distribution models

 Predictions show the relative suitability of a place, in terms of its environmental conditions.
 However, predictions are made to the whole globe, including areas which may not be reachable by the species.
 Thus, it is always advisable to mask the predictions by one of the masks provided (or you can create one based on your hypothesis).
 In this case, we will use the realms in which the species occurs today (what we assume to be the “native area” of the species).

-On R, the first step is to convert the 0 values (negative mask) to NA values, as necessary by the function.
+On R, the first step is to set the 0 values (negative mask) as the NA values, which is necessary by the function.
 Then we apply the target mask to our prediction:

 current <- mask(current, mask_file$native_ecoregions)